Ryanair Flight 4978: Passengers

 Roman Protasevich, the journalist and activist, was arrested after the forced landing in Minsk.

 Upon landing in Minsk, the Belarusian opposition activist Roman Protasevich was removed from the aircraft and arrested on the grounds that he was listed on a Belarusian wanted list.
-His girlfriend, Sofia Sapega, a Russian citizen, was also removed and detained without explanation.
+His girlfriend at the time, Sofia Sapega, a Russian citizen, was also removed and detained without explanation.
 The European Humanities University in Vilnius confirmed she was detained and demanded her release.
 Sapega faced three criminal charges "each of which carry sentences of between three and 15 years in prison" and was subsequently sentenced to six years in prison for "inciting social enmity and discord" and "illegally collecting and disseminating information about the private life of an unnamed person without his consent".

 Belarusian opposition leader Sviatlana Tsikhanouskaya called for an investigation of the incident by the International Civil Aviation Organization (ICAO).
 Belarus had placed Protasevich on a list of "individuals involved in terrorist activity" the previous year for his role in anti-government protests.
 Opposition leader Pavel Latushko claimed that Belarusian ATC threatened to shoot down the passenger plane if it did not make an emergency landing in Minsk.
 According to some passengers, Protasevich asked the cabin crew for refuge, but was refused because of Ryanair legal agreements.
 As he left the aircraft, Protasevich independently told another passenger that "the death penalty awaits me here".
 Another source said that Protasevich faced 15 years' imprisonment for his support of "terrorist groups" in Belarus.